Creating Clinical Competence

 Level Two Compulsory Modules:

 Level II courses are intended for those with prior experience in the relevant animal pathway i.e., canine or equine.
 They are also open to existing animal osteopaths and other animal professionals who can demonstrate Level I competences and/or fulfil all entry criteria.
-As stated, conversion courses are available for those with prior learning, and the modules may also be taken in isolation, but students will only be awarded a Certificate of Completion.
+As stated, conversion courses are available for those with prior learning, and the modules may also be taken in isolation, but students will only be awarded a Certificate of Completion until the entire pathway is complete.
+Please note, prerequisites still apply to those who wish to attend level two modules in isolation.

 The Advanced Diploma is an extension of the Level Two Diploma pathway (compulsory modules), for those who want the full and unabridged osteopathic toolkit.
 These modules extend the student’s veterinary and osteopathic knowledge and enhance their ability to test and assess the patients before them.
 They will include a range of direct and indirect techniques, such as adjustments/mobilisations, visceral and biodynamic/biomechanical cranial.
 All of which will include detailed analysis of the animal’s body systems and exposure to related pathophysiology.
 Topics taught at this level, are best suited to the advanced practitioner, and those with a solid degree of experience will enjoy the journey.
 Graduates are expected to go on to treat a diverse and varied array of clinical patients.